nephila/djangocms-installer/docs/libraries.rst

 * postgresql (for ``psycopg``)
 * libmysqlclient (for ``Mysql-Python``)

-The actualy package name may vary depending on the platform / distribution you are using; you should make sure you have the library headers file installed (mostly contained in package with `-dev` in its name: e.g. `libjpeg-dev` for `libjpeg` library).
+The actual package name may vary depending on the platform / distribution you are using; you should make sure you have the library headers file installed (mostly contained in package with `-dev` in its name: e.g. `libjpeg-dev` for `libjpeg` library).